mitre/codi-fhir-pprl-ig/input/pagecontent/index.md

 <img src="fhir-pprl-process.png" alt="PPRL sequence diagram" width="100%" align="left" style="margin: 0px 250px 0px 0px;" />

 #### Pepper Generation
-The key escrow is the organization responsible for creating the pepper or encryption key that data owners and data providers will use in the de-identification process.
+The key escrow is the organization responsible for creating the pepper that data owners and data providers will use in the de-identification process.
 Given that the de-identification process relies on the pepper remaining secure, it is critical that it be created and distributed appropriately.

 The exact mechanism for generation of the pepper value is not specified by this implementation guide.
 The most important aspect of the pepper is that it is sufficiently random to prevent re-identification through brute force computation.
 As such, the key escrow must use a Cryptographically Secure Pseudo-Random Number Generator (CSPRNG) as the source for the pepper value.
 The Open Web Application Security Project provides a [Cryptographic Storage Cheat Sheet](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/Cryptographic_Storage_Cheat_Sheet.md#secure-random-number-generation) with references to appropriate CSPRNGs.